dss5202-2410/Notebooks/README.md

 # Table of contents

-Tentative plans

-+ Week 1: Course Introduction; Colab, Jupyter Notebook, and Spyder
++ Week 1: Course introduction; Colab, Jupyter Notebook, and Spyder

 + Weeks 2-3: Introduction to programming